Tur\'an density of stars in uniformly dense hypergraphs: Preliminaries

-We shall also need the maximum number of arcs in an $T_k$-free digraph.
-The following lemma follows directly from a theorem of Brown and Harary~\cite{brown1970extremal}, by noting that they determined the Tur\'an number of tournaments. \begin{lemma} For any $n\ge k\ge 3$, if $D$ is a $n$-vertex $T_k$-free digraph, then the number of arcs of $D$ is at most $\frac{k-2}{k-1}(n^2 - \alpha^2) + \binom{\alpha}{2}$, with $\alpha = n \pmod {k-1}$. \end{lemma}
+We also need the maximum number of arcs in a $T_k$-free digraph.
+The following lemma follows directly from a theorem of Brown and Harary~\cite{brown1970extremal}, who determined the Tur\'an number of tournaments. \begin{lemma} For any $k\ge 3$ and any positive integer $n$, if $D$ is a loopless $n$-vertex $T_k$-free digraph, then the number of arcs of $D$ is at most $\frac{k-2}{k-1}(n^2-\alpha^2)+2\binom{\alpha}{2}$, where $\alpha=n\pmod{k-1}$. \end{lemma}